Race to Zero

 Edward Mason

-Edward Mason joined Generation Investment Management in 2020 as Head of Engagement.
+Edward Mason joined Generation Investment Management in 2020 as Head of Public Markets Engagement.
 Previously, Edward was with the Church Commissioners for England for 11 years, and was the head of responsible investment since 2014.
 Prior to working in investment, Edward served for 15 years as a British diplomat, leaving in 2005 to help establish the diplomatic advisory group Independent Diplomat.

 Edward received a bachelor’s degree in History from Oxford University.